k-l-lambda/k-l-lambda.github.io/source/_drafts/stylegan-mapping.md

 </figure>

 As you see in the plotting, projected circles entwines in most dimensions.
 So the mapping from Z to W is more rugged than I expected in the conceptual illustration.
-Intervals between neighbor points, though not very even, but high dimensional aspect can't be speculated by low dimensional projections.
+Intervals between neighbor points, though not very even, but high dimensional gauge can't be speculated by low dimensional projections.

 When you select very many dimensions (by moving the second slider to right), you will see the overall distribution of points' coordinates.
 It may be a significant observation that most points congregate at the first octant (+, +, +), more exactly, the tetrahedron area with vertices about *(0, 0, 0), (1.5, 0, 0), (0, 1.5, 0), (0, 0, 1.5)*.